Welcome | Sign In

 Sprint to Demanding Customers: 'You're Fired'

-While wireless carriers are shuddering in the face of the iPhone's launch, Sprint Nextel (NYSE: S) has sent letters to some of its more demanding customers telling them, in effect, "you're fired."
+While wireless carriers are shuddering in the face of the iPhone’s launch, Sprint Nextel has sent letters to some of its more demanding customers telling them, in effect, “you’re fired.”

 The number of customers let go is unknown, according to press reports, and Sprint did not return calls for comment by press time.
-However, sending these letters establishes "a very poor precedent for handling customer Increase Customer Sales with Email Marketing -- Free Trial from VerticalResponse profitability issues," Sheryl Kingstone, director of enterprise research with Yankee Group, told CRM Buyer.
+However, sending these letters establishes “a very poor precedent for handling customer profitability issues,” Sheryl Kingstone, director of enterprise research with Yankee Group, told CRM Buyer.

 Profitablity a Legitimate Concern